 Ernest Aryeetey, vice chancellor of the University of Ghana, brings deep technical expertise to NRGI.
 He formerly ran the Institute of Statistical and Economic Research, and is a nonresident senior fellow with the Africa Growth Initiative in the Global Economy and Development program of the Brookings Institution, where he served as director from 2009-2010.
 He is a well-known and respected scholar who has expressed his deep concern about Ghana’s development trajectory and is well placed to impact its course.

 Alan Detheridge spent 30 years with the Royal Dutch Shell Group, retiring in April 2007 as the group’s vice president for external affairs.
-In addition to NRGI’s board, he sits on the boards of Management Sciences for Health, the Open Contracting Partnership and Publish What You Pay.
+In addition to NRGI’s board, where he chaired the finance and audit committee, he sits on the boards of Management Sciences for Health, the Open Contracting Partnership and Publish What You Pay.

 Sean Hinton joined the Open Society Foundations in September 2015 as chief executive officer of the Soros Economic Development Fund and director of the Economic Advancement Program.

 Prior to this, Sean was principal of Terbish Partners, which he founded in 2007 to provide strategic advisory services on cross-border transactions in China, Mongolia and Africa, focusing on the social and economic impact of large-scale extractive investments.
 He was a long-term senior advisor to Goldman Sachs (Asia) and the Rio Tinto group.
 Sean’s other roles included: deputy-chairman of SouthGobi Resources; special advisor to the CEO of SOHO China; and chairman of China Networks.

 Sean has over 25 years of experience in China and Mongolia particularly, where he first lived from 1988-1995.
 He subsequently served as Mongolia’s first honorary consul-general in Australia.